rē•spin The Way You Manifest with Lacy Phillips

 First, something called “spiritual bypass” had to go.
 “Spiritual bypass is the idea that you can just surpass your human experience by believing you are spiritual and thinking positively,” she explains.
 “It’s akin to wishful thinking with no subconscious belief to back it up [and] involves a lot of toxic positivity and emotional repression.
 This leaves people feeling stuck and disempowered.”

-Self-denial is the opposite of what TBM stands for, while surface-level positivity — but a subconscious that is riddled with limiting beliefs — is not conducive to goal-attainment.
-Phillips knew that deeper change to the subconscious was necessary in order to align with her intended manifestations.
+Self-denial is the opposite of what TBM stands for, while surface-level positivity — but a subconscious riddled with limiting beliefs — is not conducive to goal-attainment.
+Phillips knew that deeper change to the subconscious was necessary to align with her intended manifestations.

 What Is Neural Manifestation?